practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 printable characters can be expressed within a Ruby string literal, and so there isn't much ambiguity in expression of ordinary strings.

-However, like all text-based formats, there are things that without special consideration, could lead to ambiguous or incomprehensible messages.
+Despite its general-purpose nature, there are edge cases in Ruby's string literal syntax that could lead to ambiguous or incomprehensible messages.
 For example, consider strings which have `"` characters within them:

 ```
 "My name is: "Gregory"\n"
 ```

-The above will generate syntax error in Ruby, becasuse it ends up getting parsed as the string `"My name is: "`, followed immediately by the constant `Gregory`, followed by the string `"\n"`.
-Ruby understandably has no way of interpreting that nonsense, so the parse fails.
+The above will generate a syntax error in Ruby, becasuse it ends up getting parsed as the string `"My name is: "`, followed immediately by the constant `Gregory`, followed by the string `"\n"`.
+Ruby understandably has no way of interpreting that nonsense, so the parser will fail.

 If we were only concerned with parsing string literals, we could find a way to resolve these ambiguities by adding some special